 The changing joint family structure of the Hindu families has for sure brought some problems with it.
 But it can’t be considered good or bad.
 It is something which is changing with the needs of the time.
 A perfect example is the wearing of jeans and modern dresses of girls while earlier they used to wear sarees.
 We can’t say if it is good or bad.
 It is just changing with time.
 A similar case is of changing a family pattern.
 We can’t consider it good or bad.
 It is the need of time.
 The employment structure has changed along with time.
 Now people are not focusing only on agriculture.
 They have moved to jobs in cities.

-That is the reason of industrialization of India.
-We can’t expect a modern child to take admission in a nearby college for higher studies, and he has the full right to go outside his hometown and pursue his dream career.
+That is the reason for the industrialization of India.
+We can’t expect a modern child to take admission to a nearby college for higher studies, and he has the full right to go outside his hometown and pursue his dream career.
 So, the changing joint family pattern is rather a need of time though it comes with specific disadvantages.